Ahmed-Hatem94/EnglishVibes/README.md

 ## Setup Instructions

+## Docker Setup
+To build and run the Docker containers for the application, use the following commands:
+1. Build the Docker images: `docker-compose build`
+2. Run the Docker containers: `docker-compose up`

 ### Development Server
 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The application will automatically reload if you change any of the source files.